-- Before enrolling at another institution in a course which could satisfy a required chemical engineering, chemistry, English, math, or physics course, students are required to request approval from their staff advisers. - Students planning to enroll concurrently at Berkeley and another institution are required to request approval from the Undergraduate Dean before the beginning of the semester.
+- Before enrolling at another institution in a course which could satisfy a required biology, chemical engineering, chemistry, engineering, English, math, or physics course, students are required to request approval from their staff advisers. - Students planning to enroll concurrently at Berkeley and another institution during the fall or spring semester are required to request approval from the Undergraduate Dean before the beginning of the semester.
 Approval of concurrent enrollment is rarely granted.